 - Even though I was already aware that I was a Lesbian as an adolescent, I didn’t go “girl crazy” like my cohorts went “boy crazy”.
 Even when I met my first partner at age 17, I still made A’s in college, worked 2 jobs, volunteered, worked out, and still maintained my friendships and family relationships.
 My world didn’t simply stop to revolve around my romantic relationship; yet, time and time again, I have seen (otherwise intelligent) straight females seemingly sucked straight into a black hole

 - As Dirt said in her post, “Lesbian children are not culturally groomed to have our bodies change (develop) for the purpose of pleasing other (teen/adult) Lesbians as/when we mature.”
 Most heterosexual parents are not even aware they are doing it, but girls are groomed and reinforced from a young age to welcome sexual maturity and the heterosexual assumption/privilege that goes along with it.
 Girls are reinforced for physically attractiveness (“You’re such a pretty girl!
 You’re going to break lots of boys’ hearts one day!” and similar comments).
 Therefore heterosexual girls are often proud of the new curves that appear in adolescence.
 In contrast, I was extremely uncomfortable about the changes in my body at adolescence, and made every effort to cover up (still do!).
 Instead of welcoming the sudden attention I got for my looks, I dreaded it.
-(Although I did not have true dysphoria myself, I can easily understand how many young Lesbians might mistake such acute bodily discomfort for dysphoria).
+(Although I did not have full-blown dysphoria myself, I believe that ALL Lesbians have some degree of dysphoria).

 - It wouldn’t have occurred to me to break plans with a friend because I suddenly got a date, yet doing so seems to be often both accepted and expected amongst straight female friends.

 These are just a few examples.
 Of course, every Lesbian’s experience is unique, and I am not speaking for all (nor do I want to).
-(Similarly, every straight woman’s experience is unique as well, and, as I said above, of course, there are always exceptions).
+(Similarly, every straight woman’s experience is unique as well, and, as I said above, of course, there are always exceptions to every rule).